 14 ‘Now this day will be a memorial to you, and you shall celebrate it as a feast to Yahweh.
 Throughout your generations you are to celebrate it as a permanent ordinance.

 Because the timing of Sunday, Christmas and Easter are not established according to Yahweh’s commands, but instead are established by observing the heavenly bodies, Deuteronomy 4:19 prohibits them.
-This can at first seem confusing: if a believer intends to honor Yahweh or Yeshua by keeping these festival days, then how is it homage to the sun, the moon and the stars to worship on these days?
+This can at first seem confusing: if a believer intends to honor Yahweh or Yeshua by keeping these feast days, then how is it homage to the sun, the moon and the stars to worship on these days?

 Shemote (Exodus) 32:4-10

 4 And he received the gold from their hand, and he fashioned it with an engraving tool, and made a molded calf.
 Then they said, “This is your elohim, O Israel, that brought you out of the land of Egypt!”

 5 So when Aharon saw it, he built an altar before it.
 And Aharon made a proclamation and said, “Tomorrow is a feast to Yahweh!”